 There is no language prerequisite for the summer program.

-Apply online at LINK.
-You will write a short essay about your interest in going to Florence and what it will bring to your academics and personal experience.
+Apply now at sa.wustl.edu.
+You will write a short essay about your interest in going abroad and what it will bring to your academics and personal experience.
 You will also submit the name and contact information for two references.
-More details are given in the application.
+They do not need to write a letter.

-Students earn 10 credits during the Florence Summer Program.
+Students will earn 10 credits during the summer program.
 All courses must be taken for a grade and the grade will show on the transcript.
-Registration is handled during the preparation meetings.
+Registration is handled during Pre-departure Orientation.

 Upon successful completion, you receive a total of 10 credits: